 Case note: Krobath v Thiess Pty Ltd QSC 309

 A 55 year old dump truck operator has successfully sued his employer, Thiess Pty Ltd (the Defendant) for an injury to his lumbar spine arising out of the drop of a load of rocks into the tray of the rear dump truck he was operating.
-He was awarded $719,698.15 on 20 December 2018, plus costs.
+His back injury payout was $719,698.18 plus costs.

 The defence of this claim was conducted by the Defendant’s insurer, WorkCover Queensland.